claws/quadcopter/doc/naza-m-lite/software/advanced/index.rst

 automatically and manually.

-The current position of the quadcopter will be automatically recorded as the home point when the throttle is first move AFTER 6 or more GPS satellites have been found.
+The current position of the quadcopter will be automatically recorded as the home point when the throttle is first moved AFTER 6 or more GPS satellites have been found.

 After 6 or more GPS satellites have been found a new home position can be